-The organization is completely open to all sorts of presenting organizations—performance halls, community centers, museums, parks, college campuses, high school theaters, and more—so long as they’re in one of these 13 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
+The organization is open to all sorts of presenting organizations—performance halls, community centers, museums, parks, college campuses, high school theaters, and more—as long as they’re a nonprofit and in one of these 13 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.

 Part of the reason this outreach component is mandatory is because Western States Arts Federation views engagement with “underserved and/or culturally diverse” audiences as important criteria.
-Be mindful of this in their project pitch.
+Grant seekers should be mindful of this in their project pitch.
 Additionally, Western States Arts Federation wants these performances to be of high quality.
 “Artistic excellence” is at the very top of its list of criteria for selection.

 Past theater programs presented through TourWest grantees include: The McCarter Theatre Center Company (based in Princeton, NJ) presented by Alaska Junior Theater in Anchorage; Aquila Theatre (based in New York, NY) presented by the Sangre de Cristo Arts & Conference Center in Pueblo, CO; The Acting Company (based in New York, NY) performing Hamlet, presented by the College of Southern Idaho in Twin Falls, ID; Nampa Civic Center in Nampa, ID; and the Alberta Bair Theater in Billings, MT; The Nebraska Theatre Caravan (based in Omaha, NE) presented by the Admiral Theatre Foundation in Bremerton, WA.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)